stackhpc/kayobe-automation/README.md

 `KAYOBE_AUTOMATION_PR_AUTH_TOKEN`: (Required when `KAYOBE_AUTOMATION_PR_TYPE` is set) Auth token to use when submitting pull-requests.
 Typically you need to create a service account and generate a person access token.

-`TEMPEST_OPENRC`: openrc file to use when running tempest
+`TEMPEST_OPENRC`: openrc file content to use when running tempest

 ## Pipeline scripts